lanl/ScholarGuard/README.md

 Starting the tracker via Docker will start all the necessary components.

 ### Endpoints and Directories in the Server
-The tracker is in the server `myresearch.institute` with IP `34.216.124.252`.
+Assuming the tracker is in the server `myresearch.institute`.

-The tracker is deployed in the directory `/data/web/artifact_tracker`.
+The tracker is deployed in the directory `/data/web/ScholarGuard/artifact_tracker`.

 The only HTTP end point for the tracker is the LDN inbox at `https://myresearch.institute/tracker/inbox/`.